cx8058/Power.java/readme.md

 The report should consist of two formatted sections:

-1. For each of your created child classes and `SuperHero` report the number of times they win, lose, and tie.
+1. For each of your created child classes and `Fast.SuperHero` report the number of times they win, lose, and tie.
 Each class should get its own line.
 Underneath, report which child class won the most.
 2. For each individual superhero, report how many times they win, lose, or tie.
 Each superhero should get its own line.
 This section should be sorted by the win/loss ratio of each hero (ascending).

 **Deliverable 6 :** Your code generates a report with the required sections.